mstksg/inCode/copy/entries/machines-1.md

 *   The "input" is our incoming `Int` --- 10, 3, 15, -17, etc.
 *   The "output" is the accumulated sum/integral -- 10, 13, 28, 11, etc.
-*   The "state" in this case is the accumulator, and stays in sync with the output.
-But remember that this is not in general the case.
+*   The "state" in this case is the accumulator, which in this case stays in sync with the output.
+But remember that this is not the case in general.

 Just for kicks, let's generalize this and make an Auto version of `foldl`: give us an operator and an initial value, and we'll "fold up" all of our